-Improving Listening Skills In TEFL Class
+Improving Listening Skills In The TEFL Classroom

 Join a global community of over 200,000 TEFL teachers working throughout the world!
 Enrol me!

 We spend a large amount of time listening as part of the communication process.
-That’s why it’s important to teach your students listening skills in your TEFL class whatever their level.

 Drawing

 This is a method of teaching your students to follow your instructions.
-Drawing is a good resource because it can even be used on young learners.
+Drawing is a good resource because it can even be used on Young Learners.

 Small children in a TEFL class who can’t draw very well, can be given a picture and you tell them which parts of the picture to colour in and what colours to use.
 You can use drawings for topics like body parts, food or clothes.